uio-bmi/immuneML/docs/source/tutorials/how_to_train_and_assess_a_receptor_or_repertoire_classifier.rst

 How to train and assess a receptor/repertoire-level ML classifier
 ==================================================================

-immuneML provides a rich set of functionality for learning and assessing machine learning models (classifiers of receptors or repertoires).
+immuneML provides a rich set of functionality for training and assessing machine learning models to classify of receptors or repertoires.
 To learn the parameters and hyperparameters of the ML model, the data needs to be split into training, validation and test sets.
 For this splitting, both nested cross-validation and fixed splits are supported.
 Processing and filtering choices for input receptor data, as well as encoding choice, can be set up as hyperparameters for automatic optimization